 Diageo released a statement apologising: “There was a serious misjudgment by Diageo staff at the awards dinner on Sunday evening in relation to the Bar Operator of the Year Award, which does not reflect in any way Diageo’s corporate values and behaviour”.

 From a brand management perspective, whether or not the actions of the staff involved reflected Diageo’s values and behaviour is irrelevant.
 In the minds of the public, a company’s brand values, morals and culture are represented by the actions of everyone within the organisation.

 Companies can no longer simply claim to have certain cultures and values- they must live and breathe them.
+They must have a full brand strategy.
 In the past a brand’s behaviour was shielded from the view of the outside world.
 The consumer had no idea what was really going on inside the company.
 Companies used tools, such as advertising, to communicate their chosen external brand image to their customers.
 This worked because the public had little access to information and word of mouth spread through one to one contact only.